Florida Civil Law: Court cases that are considered as civil law include disputes or disagreements between a plaintiff and a defendant.

 If the person retires to Florida as a resident and then passes away, his spouse will inherit the house under the terms of the will and then be given a life estate in the Florida condominium.

-Fully Interactive Forms Packet.
-Includes sample forms with instructions, common affirmative defenses, glossary of legal terms found in civil lawsuits, and more.
+Includes interactive forms, sample forms with instructions, common affirmative defenses, glossary of legal terms found in civil lawsuits, and more.